Sarah Saldaña: Director of Immigration and Customs Enforcement

 Saldaña was nominated as Director of Immigration and Customs Enforcement by President Barack Obama in September 2014.
-After being approved unanimously by the Senate Homeland Security and Governmental Affairs Committee, the Obama administration announced actions to shield immigrants from deportation, and the subsequent vote by the Senate Judiciary Committee on her nomination was 10-8, with all Republicans voting against.
-She was confirmed 55-39 on December 16, 2014, and sworn in on December 23, 2014.
+After being approved unanimously by the Senate Homeland Security and Governmental Affairs Committee, the Obama administration announced actions to shield immigrants from deportation, and the subsequent vote by the Senate Judiciary Committee on her nomination was 10–8, with all Republicans voting against.
+She was confirmed 55–39 on December 16, 2014, and sworn in on December 23, 2014.
+As of 2025, Saldaña is the last person to be confirmed by the U.S. Senate to serve as Director.

-During Saldaña’s tenure, ICE had a budget of approximately $6 billion and had nearly 20,000 employees in 400 offices in all 50 states, the District of Columbia, and 48 countries outside the United States.
+During Saldaña's tenure, ICE had a budget of approximately $6 billion and had nearly 20,000 employees in 400 offices in all 50 states, the District of Columbia, and 48 countries outside the United States.

-During Saldaña’s years as ICE director, employee morale at ICE, which had been in decline since 2009, underwent a strong surge.
-Then-Acting Deputy Secretary Russell C. Deyo praised Saldaña’s law enforcement leadership and employee engagement efforts at her retirement ceremony on January 11, 2017, noting that ICE’s global employee satisfaction score had risen 11%.
-A subsequent think-tank study used the employee morale scores calculated on 14 criteria by the Partnership for Public Service’s Best Places to Work in the Federal Government, noting that scores at ICE during Saldaña’s leadership increased by 20 points in almost all categories from May 2015 to May 2017.
+During Saldaña's years as ICE director, employee morale at ICE, which had been in decline since 2009, underwent a strong surge.
+Then-Acting Deputy Secretary Russell C. Deyo praised Saldaña's law enforcement leadership and employee engagement efforts at her retirement ceremony on January 11, 2017, noting that ICE's global employee satisfaction score had risen 11%.
+A subsequent think-tank study used the employee morale scores calculated on 14 criteria by the Partnership for Public Service's Best Places to Work in the Federal Government, noting that scores at ICE during Saldaña's leadership increased by 20 points in almost all categories from May 2015 to May 2017.

 Saldaña was criticized from the political left for treating noncriminal refugees too harshly and from the political right for allowing immigrant criminals back on the street.
 Her answer to critics was that she was required to follow the laws and the decisions of courts, and she defended the removal prioritization of public safety and national security threats, multiple offenders, and recent border crossers.

-In her first Congressional testimony as director of ICE on April 14, 2015, Saldaña defended ICE’s enforcement priorities, promised to convince states and cities to cooperate with ICE, and was questioned regarding ICE’s detention of Central American families fleeing violence there.
+In her first Congressional testimony as director of ICE on April 14, 2015, Saldaña defended ICE's enforcement priorities, promised to convince states and cities to cooperate with ICE, and was questioned regarding ICE's detention of Central American families fleeing violence there.
 Saldaña noted the end of the Secure Communities program and its replacement with the Priority Enforcement Program.
-ICE’s family detention policies were criticized by almost all Democratic members.
+ICE's family detention policies were criticized by almost all Democratic members.
 Saldaña asked for more funding for judges and legal representation for children.

-In Congressional testimony in September 2016, Saldaña defended ICE’s use of private detention companies to hold those awaiting removal on practical grounds, saying ICE had no practical alternative in order to provide facilities for holding up to 34,000 people, as required by Congress.
+In Congressional testimony in September 2016, Saldaña defended ICE's use of private detention companies to hold those awaiting removal on practical grounds, saying ICE had no practical alternative in order to provide facilities for holding up to 34,000 people, as required by Congress.

 Her tenure ended with the change of Presidential administrations on January 20, 2017.
 She was succeeded on an acting basis by her deputy, Daniel Ragsdale, a career member of the Senior Executive Service.